- Religion and Philosophy»

 - Exploring Religious Options

-Whether you are trying to understand the bible alone, going to a group bible study, or teaching a bible study in the hopes of helping others to understand a manuscript study is the perfect tool to help you.
+Whether you are trying to understand the bible alone, going to a group bible study, or teaching a bible study in the hopes of helping others understand the bible better; a manuscript study is the perfect tool to help you.

 A manuscript study is an engaging, challenging, and fun way to learn and understand the bible.
-If you have never heard of a manuscript study or have no idea where to start you've come to the right place.
-This article will give you a simple and easy 4 step process to studying manuscripts.
+If you have never heard of a manuscript study style or have no idea where to start you've come to the right place.
+This article will give you a simple and easy 4 step process to studying the bible by using manuscript style.

-Manuscript studies are usually typed, double spaced, and single sided.
-There are no headings, and usually no chapters.
+These studies are usually typed, double spaced with wide margins, and single sided.
+There are no headings, and usually no chapter headings.
 Versus may or may not be marked.
-Manuscripts are available on the web or from software programs.
-Manuscripts can also be bought from the Intervarsity Store.
+Manuscripts are available for free on the internet or from various software programs.
+You can also buy them from the Intervarsity Store.

 Step 1: Select a Passage